Open

 FAST FASHION: Are we doing enough to tackle fashion’s throwaway culture in Ireland?

-We want to delve into the role of Irish companies and companies that sell extensively within the Irish market in the fast fashion industry.
+This investigation will delve into textile waste by Irish companies and companies that sell extensively within the Irish market in the fast fashion industry.

+In addition to examining companies, our team will investigate government action.
 Minister of State Ossian Smyth stated that practices like fast fashion “will be difficult to change” because “they are cultural”.
-The Government has written a Waste Action Plan but we want to find out if they are actually tackling fast fashion through policies as well as both environmental and economic measures.
+The government has written a Waste Action Plan but we will find out if it is working.

 Other Proposals